Afro-Asians

-Afro-Asians, African Asians, Blasians, or simply Black Asians are people of mixed Asian and African ancestry.
-Primarily through past slave trade, ethnic Afro-Asians can be found in India, Pakistan, rural areas of China or Taiwan and to a lesser extent, Malaysia and Indonesia.
+Afro-Asians, African Asians, Blasians, or simply Black Asians are people of mixed Asian and Sub-Saharan African ancestry.
+Primarily through past slave trade, Afro-Asians can be found in rural areas of China or Taiwan and to a lesser extent in Malaysia and Indonesia.
 Historically, Afro-Asian populations have been marginalised as a result of human migration and social conflict.